pankajrawat9075/English-Hindi-Language-Transliteration-using-Deep-Learning/README.md

 # Sequence to Sequence Language Transliteration using RNNs and Transformers

-This repository contains the files for the third assignment of the course CS6910 - Deep Learning at IIT Madras The transformers part was added later and was not part of the assignment.
+This repository contains the files for the third assignment of the course CS6910 - Deep Learning at IIT Madras.

+The transformers part was added later and was not part of the assignment.

 Implemented a Encoder Decoder Architecture with/without Attention Mechanism, and later with Transformers, and used then to perform Transliteration on the Akshanrankar Dataset(Englist-Hindi transliteration pairs) provided.
 These models where built using RNN, LSTM and GRU cells provided by PyTorch.